mkhorasani/Streamlit-Authenticator/README.md

 >    - Specifies the username of the user to update user details for.
 >  - **location:** _str, {'main', 'sidebar'}, default 'main'_
 >    - Specifies the location of the update user details widget.
->  - **fields:** _dict, optional, default {'Form name':'Update user details', 'Field':'Field', 'Name':'Name', 'Email':'Email', 'New value':'New value', 'Update':'Update'}_
+>  - **fields:** _dict, optional, default {'Form name':'Update user details', 'Field':'Field', 'First name':'First name', 'Last name':'Last name', 'Email':'Email', 'New value':'New value', 'Update':'Update'}_
 >    - Customizes the text of headers, buttons and other fields.
 >  - **clear_on_submit:** _bool, default False_
 >    - Specifies the clear on submit setting, True: clears inputs on submit, False: keeps inputs on submit.
 >  - **key:** _str, default 'Update user details'_
 >    - Unique key provided to widget to avoid duplicate WidgetID errors.
 >  - **callback:** _callable, optional, default None_
->    - Optional callback function that will be invoked on form submission with a dict as a parameter.
+>    - Callback function that will be invoked on form submission with a dict as a parameter.
 > #### Returns:
 > - _bool_
 >   - Status of updating the user details.